jcrodriguez1989/chatgpt/README.md

 while (i < 0) {
   i <- i - 1
 }"
-1. The while loop condition is incorrect; it should be "while (i > 0)".
+1. The while loop is always false, since the starting value of i is 0 and the code is checking if it is less than 0.
+It should be while (i > 0).

-2. The statement "i <- i - 1" should be "i <- i + 1" to allow the loop to execute.
+2. The value of i is not modified inside the loop, so the loop will never terminate.
+It should be i <- i - 1.
 ```

 #### `optimize_code`